 Best Alternative Jobs for Teachers

 Let’s continue to search for second careers for teachers.
-To make the following list, we examined professional pathways which, within reason, have similar skill requirements and demands of teaching.
-While a teaching degree and experience can be applied to virtually any career, these are the ones that we feel share similar traits, such as communication, agenda-planning, and leadership.
+To make the following list, we examined professional pathways which, within reason, have similar skill requirements and demands to teaching.
+While a teaching degree and experience can be applied to virtually any career, these are the ones that share similar traits, such as communication, long-term planning, and leadership.
 Not surprisingly, teachers make great managers.

 While there are many different paths to certain careers, the educational and degree requirements were also pulled from the BLS.